deliveroo/deliveroo.engineering/_posts/2019-01-31-moving-from-ruby-to-rust.md

 * [Helix](https://github.com/tildeio/helix)

 We tried Helix first:
-* it has macros which look like writing Ruby in Rust, which was a bit more magical for us than we found comfortable
+* it has macros which look like writing Ruby in Rust, which was a bit more magical for us than we were comfortable with
 * the Coercion Protocol wasn't well documented and it wasn't clear how would you go about passing non-primitive Ruby objects into Helix methods
 * we were not sure about the safety - it looked like Helix didn't call Ruby methods using [`rb_protect`](https://silverhammermba.github.io/emberb/c/#rb_protect), which could lead to undefined behavior

-Eventually, we decided to go with ruru/rutie, but keep Ruby layer thin and isolated so that we could possibly switch in the future.
+Eventually, we decided to go with ruru/rutie, but keep the Ruby layer thin and isolated so that we could possibly switch in the future.
 We decided to use [Rutie](https://crates.io/crates/rutie), a recent fork of [Ruru](https://crates.io/crates/ruru) which has more active development.

 Here's a small example of how you can create a class with one method in ruru/rutie: